-Day 18: Tokyo - Sendai
+Day 18: Sip Whisky in Sendai

-As the tour journeys to northern Honshu, board the bullet train for a short 1.5-hour journey to Sendai, the largest city in Tohoku.
+half hour journey to Sendai, the largest city in Tohoku.
 Upon arrival, transfer by road to Matsushima and enjoy a cruise on Matsushima Bay.
 Also visit Zuigani Temple and the famous Nikka Whisky factory in Sendai.

-Please note: You will need to pack a smaller overnight bag for the next two nights in Sendai and Hakodate as your main luggage will be transferred directly to Sapporo.
+Please note that your luggage will be transferred directly from Tokyo to Sapporo so you will need to pack an overnight bag for two nights in Sendai and Hakodate.